SoftwareSandbox/effit-challenge/README.md

 Web application for the PHUCIT Challenge:
 A week filled with challenges to make your Snowcase holiday even more memorable.

+I will mostly be live-coding my working on this project.
+You can follow along and rewatch recent past broadcast over at [my Twitch channel](https://twitch.tv/sch3lpsc2).

 ## Goals of this hobby project